-While at the conference, Ms. Huguelet will be brought up-to-date on the latest research, therapies, and tools available to myeloma patients.
-In turn, she will report the news to patients back home, using social media tools like blogs, Twitter, and video.
-Follow her on Twitter at @LindaMYELOMA and read her blogs by visiting MyelomaChattanooga.org and clicking on the ASH logo.
-Her first blog was inspired by the Ironman races held in Chattanooga this year.
+During the conference, Ms. Huguelet will be brought up-to-date on the latest research, therapies, and tools available to myeloma patients.
+In turn, she will be reporting the news to patients using social media tools like blogs, Twitter, and video.
+You can follow her on Twitter at @LindaMYELOMA and read her first blog at https://ash2022blogs.myeloma.org/my-myeloma-wish/.

-Ms. Huguelet, a Signal Mountain resident, has been dealing with myeloma for over seven years and has taken numerous treatments since her diagnosis.
+Ms. Huguelet, a Signal Mountain resident, has been dealing with myeloma for over 12 years and has taken numerous treatments since her diagnosis.
 Many myeloma patients, like Ms. Huguelet, are constantly on some type of therapy to keep the cancer under control.
-She is currently being treated with a relatively new immunotherapy drug that was not even on the horizon in 2010 when she was diagnosed.
+She continues to be treated with an immunotherapy drug that was not even on the horizon in 2010 when she was diagnosed.

-She will pass along the highlights of the research taking place when the Chattanooga Multiple Myeloma Networking Group meets after the first of the year.
-The Chattanooga Multiple Myeloma Networking Group meets the second Thursday of each month at 6 p.m.
-Meetings are held at the Memorial Center for Cancer Support located next to Memorial Hospital.
-Visit MyelomaChattanooga.org for more information on the group which provides information and support to patients and caregivers in the Chattanooga/North Georgia area.
+She will pass along the highlights of the encouraging research taking place when the Chattanooga Multiple Myeloma Networking Group meets after the first of the year.
+The Chattanooga Multiple Myeloma Networking Group meets the 2nd Thursday of each month.
+Meetings are currently being held virtually because myeloma patients have compromised immune systems and are especially vulnerable to COVID-19.
+Visit MyelomaChattanooga.org for more information on the group which provides information and support to patients and caregivers in the Chattanooga area.